Artist's impression of the future pedestrian crossing between Cambridge and Kent Terraces, to be built from April 2025

 The work programme has been designed to minimise disruption to traffic flow, dust and noise using noise-reducing padding on fencing, for example.
 During the day, work will take place between 9am and 4pm Monday to Saturday, while overnight work will be done between 8pm and 6am Sunday to Thursday.

 As the project progresses, we'll provide ongoing opportunities for residents to keep informed.
 Signage, letters, face-to-face hui, community events and social media posts are just some of the ways we'll keep in touch.
-You can also sign up to our and e-newsletter if you want to hear from us on a regular basis.
+You can also sign up to our e-newsletter if you want to hear from us on a regular basis.

 If you'd like to connect with your local residents' associations, you can contact Inner City Wellington or Mount Victoria Residents Association.